-In conjunction with the CVFMA (www.cvfma.org) we're planning to offer one or more Tech license classes and exam sessions this year.
+In conjunction with the CVFMA (www.cvfma.org) we're planning to offer one or more Tech license classes and exam sessions soon.
 We're also training up some more Volunteer Examiners (VEs).
 Contact Ray WA1ORT for more information.

 To better support local public service events like The Prouty, Vermont 100, Vermont 50, Covered Bridge Half-Marathon, and others, we're building out the network of APRS site.
 If you'd like to host either a digipeater or iGate station, get in touch with Steve W1HS to see if your site is appropriate.

 HF Beam "Portable-izing"